freseco/pyerir/README.md

 This project is a small example of wxpython for the GUI, threading for getting the IR codes, using wraper vlc library, gpio pins and the m3u_parser library for parsing the m3u files.

-It has two types of notifications: wx.adv and popup windows(not work yet)
+It has two types of notifications: wx.adv(OS notification) and popup windows.

 *Not testing with other python versions.